maia-score/documentation/docs/paths/customers/get.md

 slug: customers-get
 title: Find all the customer records
 sidebar_label: GET
-description: This method requests and filters all customers records registered in database.
+description: This method requests and filters all Customer records registered in database.
 ---

 <!-- prettier-ignore-start -->